 4. Under certain circumstances, an employer may engage the student in more than the maximum internship/externship/cooperative hours stated above (see, Three or Six Credits).

-5. The employer agrees to engage the student in a position suitable for a CIS major that will allow the student to gain practical computer related experience.
+5. The employer agrees to engage the student in a position suitable for a computing major that will allow the student to gain practical computer related experience.
 In the event the Review Committee determines that the intern is not acquiring a sufficient level of practical and/or academic computer experience, the employer and University will enter into negotiations to resolve the situation to the satisfaction of both parties.
 If a mutually agreeable solution cannot be found within a reasonable length of time, the College reserves the right to discontinue the internship/externship/cooperative in question.

 6. All responsibility for supervising the student while in an intern/extern/cooperative position is the responsibility of the employer.